Compare Laser Features

 USA Market Share - Vision correction lasers are enormously expensive, with prices exceeding $400,000 – so surgeons must carefully judge the merits of each platform before making an investment.
 Their verdict?
 The VISX Star S4 IR laser system is preferred by a wide margin, despite having the highest overall cost of operation.

 Custom wavefront technology - When compared to conventional treatments, custom wavefront treatments enhance clarity and improve night vision, night driving performance and the ability to see contrasts.
-However, you may not qualify for a custom treatment if your prescription is outside of the FDA-approved range of your Phoenix / Scottsdale laser eye surgery specialist's laser.
+However, you may not qualify for a custom treatment if your prescription is outside of the FDA-approved range of your Phoenix LASIK surgeon's laser.
 Because the VISX Star S4 IR has the widest approval range, it offers you the highest likelihood of qualifying for an advanced custom treatment.

 Fourier algorithm - The quality of a custom treatment depends on the resolution of the wavefront data provided to the laser - the higher the resolution of the wavefront data, the higher the resolution of the treatment.